shopware/docs/guides/plugins/plugins/testing/php-unit.md

 ## Prerequisites

 In order to create tests for a plugin, you need a plugin as a base.
-Please refer to the [Plugin Base Guide](../plugin-base-guide.md).
+Refer to the [Plugin Base Guide](../plugin-base-guide.md) for more information.

 Furthermore, have a look at our [Execute database queries/migrations](../plugin-fundamentals/database-migrations.md) guide since this guide will show you how to create a migration test for these examples.